ooddle

 The Optimize pillar in ooddle is built around longevity patterns, not single interventions.
 We translate Blue Zone principles into your daily protocol: built-in movement, plant-forward meal nudges, social connection check-ins, and a weekly purpose reflection.

 Core members get the full longevity protocol with weekly habit stacking.
 Pass members get personalized adaptations based on family history and lab markers when shared.
+The system learns which patterns you respond to and emphasizes those.

 Explorer is free.
 Core is twenty-nine dollars per month.
 Pass is seventy-nine dollars per month and is coming soon.